JDRaftKeeper/RaftKeeper/docs/how-to-monitor-and-manage.md

 ### For management

-RaftKeeper also provides some useful command to manage system.
+RaftKeeper also provides some useful commands to manage system.

 #### rqld
 Request to become new leader.
 Return `Sent leadership request to leader.` if request sent